Michelle Wien lecturing in classroom

 Course Design

-Our educational technologists can help you design effective Moodle courses, explore digital course management options like scheduling or polling, and redesign in-person quizzes and activities to be online and/or asynchronous.
-Enroll in our Online Teaching Institute for self-help resources (requires Moodle log-in) or schedule a consultation.
+We can help you design effective Moodle courses, explore digital options for course management, appointment booking or polling, and adapt face-to-face learning activities to be online and/or asynchronous.
+Our Online Teaching Institute course page also contains self-help resources.

 Prof. Lisa Traynor teaching

-LITS supports the College's commitment to designing learning experiences that meet the needs of all learners to the greatest extent possible.
-See the College's UDL Guidelines for Learning Experiences page to learn more and schedule a consultation for help applying UDL principles to a particular course, workshop or learning experience.
+LITS supports the College's commitment to designing learning experiences that meet the needs of all learners.
+We can help you apply UDL Guidelines for Learning Experiences to any course, workshop or learning experience.

 Students collaborating